-- You may insert or eject a disc with the radio or ignition switch OFF. - If you insert a disc with the ignition ON and the radio OFF, the CD will automatically be pulled into the CD Player and the display will show the time of day.
+• On some vehicles, you may insert or eject a disc with the radio or ignition switch OFF.

+- If you insert a disc with the ignition ON and the radio OFF, the CD will automatically be pulled into the CD Player. - This radio does not play discs with MP3 tracks.